-Best telehealth company for fast doctor consultations: Lemonaid
+Best company for fast doctor consultations: Lemonaid

-A person can get a 30-day supply of ED medications from $60 per month.
+A person can get a 30-day supply of ED medications for $60 per month.
 The company also offers daily generic Cialis, which it recommends for people who have sex five or more times a week.